The Garden Grazer

 Home » Recipes » Asian-Inspired

-A hearty (and protein-rich!)
-Asian-style Kale Salad with baked tofu and creamy peanut dressing.
-Nourishing, easy to prepare, and full of satisfying textures and flavors.
+This easy Asian-style Kale Salad recipe features healthy veggies, baked tofu, and a creamy peanut dressing.
+It's immensely satisfying, protein-rich, and so nourishing.
 Plus simple to customize!
 (Vegan, gluten-free, oil-free.)

-I wanted to create a super satisfying salad with a hearty dose of both greens AND protein.
+This Asian Kale and Tofu Salad is so nourishing and easy to make!
+I wanted to create a ultra-satisfying, plant-strong salad with a hearty dose of both greens and protein.

-We start out with a nutrient-rich base of kale and colorful veggies.
-Then top it with flavorful, tender baked tofu.
+We start with a nutrient-rich base of kale and colorful veggies, and top it with fluffy baked tofu.
+Then drizzle it all with a luscious peanut dressing.
+(Or you can swap in your own favorite dressing instead!)

-Chopped kale, carrots, baked tofu, green onion, and purple cabbage ingredients laid out on a white table
+Red cabbage, shredded carrots, baked tofu, green onions, almonds, and dressing ingredients laid out on a metal tray

 Ingredients for Asian Kale Salad

 • Lacinato kale: This is also known as dinosaur kale or Tuscan kale.
 I prefer this variety here, but you could also substitute common curly kale if desired.
-I use one large bunch kale which is about 5-6 cups chopped.
+I use one large bunch kale (or two small bunches) which is about 5-6 cups chopped.

-• Red cabbage: Also called purple cabbage, this variety contains almost twice the amount of vitamin C as green cabbage.
-Plus it's rich in sulforaphane (a powerful phytochemical found in cruciferous vegetables) which has been linked to many health benefits such as heart health, digestion, anti-cancerous benefits, and more.
+• Red cabbage: Also called purple cabbage, this variety is said to contain almost twice the amount of vitamin C as green cabbage.
 It also contains anthocyanins which are antioxidants that are responsible for the deep purple color.
+(Plus the vibrant ribbons just look pretty in this dish!)

 • Green onion (scallions): I like the mild onion flavor these provide.
 However if you want a stronger onion taste, feel free to substitute with thinly sliced red onion or sweet onion instead.

-• Slivered almonds: Or you can substitute sliced almonds, crushed peanuts, cashews, etc. The nuts add really nice crunch, texture, and more protein to the salad.
+• Sliced almonds: Or you can substitute slivered almonds, crushed peanuts, or cashews.
+The nuts add a really nice, delicate crunch to the salad.

-• Baked tofu: I use my recipe for Easy Baked Tofu and it's a perfect addition to this salad.
-You can easily make it ahead of time (or at least through the marinating step) for even faster preparation.
+• Baked tofu: I use my recipe for Easy Baked Tofu and it's a great addition to this salad for taste, texture, and plant-based protein.
+You can easily make it ahead of time for even faster preparation.
+Feel free to serve it warm or chilled with your salad - whatever you prefer.

-Peanut dressing in a small glass jar with spoon
+Vegan peanut sauce in a small glass jar with serving spoon

 Customizing

 Veggies: Include other vegetables in the salad as you see fit.
-Red bell pepper, avocado, cucumber, sprouts or mung bean sprouts, baby greens, broccoli, etc.
+Red bell pepper, avocado, cucumber, sprouts or mung bean sprouts, baby greens, or broccoli would all be great.

-Protein: Instead of the baked tofu, feel free to add cooked shelled edamame, your favorite tempeh, white quinoa, or more nuts.
+Protein: Instead of the baked tofu, add cooked shelled edamame, tempeh, white quinoa, or more nuts.

-Garnish + toppings: Sprinkle sesame seeds, fresh cilantro, toasted almonds, or crushed peanuts on top before serving if desired.
+Garnish & toppings: Sprinkle sesame seeds, fresh cilantro, Thai basil, toasted almonds, cashews, or crushed peanuts on top before serving if desired.

 Storing

-Leftovers or preparing ahead: I suggest storing the salad, tofu, and dressing all in separate containers in the fridge.
-Then simply toss together when ready to serve.
+I suggest storing the salad, tofu, and dressing all in separate containers in the fridge.
+Then toss it together when you're ready to serve.
 This helps it stay fresh and crisp.
-These ingredients hold up well in the fridge so it's great made ahead for meal prep, etc.
+These ingredients do hold up well in the fridge, so it's great made ahead for meal prep, etc.

 For more inspiration, also browse all Asian-inspired recipes or salad recipes.

-Close up view of Asian-style Kale Salad with baked tofu and peanut dressing on top
+Asian Kale Salad with baked tofu and cabbage in a white bowl topped with peanut dressing

 Print Recipe Pin Recipe Comment